rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 - No top-level variables (ie, variables that don't live inside a function or struct)
 - No python `class` type (but it does have `struct` which is the non-dynamic version of a class)
-- The SDK to run locally is only available on x86_64 for linux (ubuntu)
+- The SDK to run locally is only available on x86_64 for linux (ubuntu) or aarch64 mac
 - `def` is not fully equivalent to python's def yet (eg, mojo's scope is different)
 - See [proposal on dynamism](https://github.com/modularml/mojo/blob/main/proposals/mojo-and-dynamism.md) for more details on mojo's lack of dynamism
+- Many limitations in the std lib
+    - no builtin list or dict class
+    - almost no IO

 ## Functions in Mojo

 The bread and butter of almost all languages (java being a lonely outlier) are functions, and mojo is no exception.
+In
-In mojo, there are two ways to define a function:
+mojo, there are two ways to define a function:

 - like python with `def`
 - or with `fn`

 > **Parameter vs Argument**
 >
 > Many languages treat parameters and arguments as synonyms, but mojo has a more precise definition.
-A parameter is what is in
+A parameter is
-> the declaration of the function and is therefore compile time.
-An argument is the runtime type/value that gets passed into
+> what is in the declaration of the function and is therefore compile time.
+An argument is the runtime type/value that
-> the function when it is called, and is therefore known at runtime.
-This dovetails nicely with mojo's Parameterized Expressions
+> gets passed into the function when it is called, and is therefore known at runtime.
+This dovetails nicely with mojo's
-> which are like generics and functions that can run at compile time.
+> Parameterized Expressions which are like generics and functions that can run at compile time.

-If using a `def` definition, type annotations for are not required (though still recommended) for a function's parameters or in the body of the function.
-If using a `fn` definition, then the type annotations are required both for parameters, and for any locally declared variables in the body.
+If using a `def` definition, type annotations are not required (though still recommended) for a function's parameters or
+in the body of the function.
+If using a `fn` definition, then the type annotations are required both for parameters,
+and for any locally declared variables in the body.

 Mojo uses a slightly modified version of the PEP-695 syntax (forthcoming in python 3.12 due out in early October 2023).
 Unlike python type annotations where the return type can be inferred, in mojo, you must still specify the return type if using `fn` definition.

 > **Async**: Mojo also has support for `async fn` and `async def` as well, along with the `await` keyword.